In this article Oliver Thorne looks at a recent court case involving a successful shoulder dystocia claim where compensation was awarded.

 The grandmother was also present at the birth.
 She was close to her daughter and was clearly a secondary victim.
 The judge concluded that her PTSD had also been triggered by the birth and that the events were sufficiently ‘sudden, shocking and objectively horrifying’.
 It therefore followed that she too was entitled to claim compensation for her psychiatric injury.

-If you wish to speak to Oliver about medical negligence involving a birth injury or any other clinical case then you can contact him on 01271 372128 or email him at [email protected]
+If you wish to speak to Oliver about medical negligence involving shoulder dystocia or any other birth injury then you can contact him on 0333 888 0404 or email him at [email protected]

-Oliver is happy to provide free initial guidance and undertakes home and hospital visits throughout Devon, Somerset and the south west.
+Oliver is happy to provide free initial guidance and can make home and hospital visits.

-We deal with clinical negligence cases on a no win, no fee basis so nobody should allow concerns over funding a legal case to put them off seeking justice.
+We deal with clinical negligence cases nationally on a no win, no fee basis, so nobody should allow concerns over funding a legal case to put them off seeking justice.